-&lt;sup>10 See the Professional Standards Authority (formerly the Council for Healthcare Regulatory Excellence) publication, Health Conditions: Report to the four UK Health Departments, June 2009 at p17 http://www.professionalstandards.org.uk/library/document-detail?id=d928dd0c-44ad-42dc-a750-084e604ff47c
+&lt;sup>10 See the Professional Standards Authority (formerly the Council for Healthcare Regulatory Excellence) publication, Health Conditions: Report to the four UK Health Departments, June 2009 at p17 www.professionalstandards.org.uk/library/document-detail?id=d928dd0c-44ad-42dc-a750-084e604ff47c

-- 31. The GOsC has published more detailed guidance about the impact and management of student health and disability during education and training: Students with a disability or health impairment: Guidance for Osteopathic Educational Institutions and Osteopathic Education and Training: Guidance for Applicants and Students with a Disability or Health Impairment, which are available on the GOsC website at www.osteopathy.org.uk. - 32.
-This guidance provides osteopathic educational institutions with a consistent framework and examples about successful reasonable adjustments for students with particular health conditions or disabilities to support discussions between educational institutions and prospective applicants.
+- 34. This guidance provides osteopathic educational institutions with a consistent framework and examples about successful reasonable adjustments for students with particular health conditions or disabilities to support discussions between educational institutions and prospective applicants.
 The guidance helps educational institutions to make decisions about admissions where matters related to health and disability are considered.
-Educational institutions should encourage applicants with a disability or health impairment to read this guidance (different accessible formats are available on request from the GOsC) and enter into discussions with them about a career in osteopathy. - 33.
+Educational institutions should encourage applicants with a disability or health impairment to read this guidance (different accessible formats are available on request from the GOsC) and enter into discussions with them about a career in osteopathy. - 35.
 As part of the admissions process, the osteopathic educational institution will assess whether students have the knowledge, skills and attributes for entry to the course, the capacity and capability to enable prospective students to meet the competence standards at the end of the programme, and the potential to enter unsupervised, independent and safe practice (allowing for any reasonable adjustments where appropriate).